Sensitive skin has special needs. Skin care expert, Renée Rouleau, offers helpful tips and advice for keeping skin calm.

 Apricot kernels, or seed/shell powders-naturally made particles found in facial scrubs can scratch and irritate the skin causing bacteria to spread

 Alpha Lipoic Acid, L-Ascorbic Acid and Ascorbic Acid – Used in Vitamin C antioxidant formulas, the acidity may burn and irritate sensitive skin.
 Read why you should avoid Vitamin C products that sting when applied to the skin.
-(Our Vitamin C&E Treatment is a no-sting, non-irritating formula)

 The bottom line: Sensitive skin conditions have been on the rise, but by treating your skin gently, you can significantly control signs of irritation and inflammation.